-- § 6.
-(1) Before transmitting, a station shall take precautions to ensure that its emissions will not interfere with transmissions already in progress; if such interference is likely, the station shall await an appropriate break in the working. - 4916 (2) If, these precautions having been taken, the emissions of the station should nevertheless interfere with a transmission already in progress, the following rules shall be applied: - 4917 a) the ship station whose emission causes interference to the communication of a mobile station with a coast station shall cease sending at the first request of the coast station:
+- 4915 § 6.
+(1) Before transmitting, a station shall take precautions to ensure that its emissions will not interfere with transmissions already in progress; if such interference is likely, the station shall await an appropriate break in the working. - 4916 (2) If, these precautions having been taken, the emissions of the station should nevertheless interfere with a transmission already in progress, the following rules shall be applied: - 4917 a) the ship station whose emission causes interference to the communication of a mobile station with a coast station shall cease sending at the first request of the coast station;

-b) the ship station whose emission causes interference to communications already in progress between mobile stations shall cease sending at the first request of one of the other stations;
+4918 b ) the ship station whose emission causes interference to communications already in progress between mobile stations shall cease sending at the first request of one of the other stations; 4919 c) the station which requests this cessation shall indi-

-c) the station which requests this cessation shall indicate the approximate waiting time imposed on the station whose emission it suspends.
+919 c) the station which requests this cessation shall indicate the approximate waiting time imposed on the station whose emission it suspends.